-8 Georgian Constitution Article 85.2: Legal proceedings shall be conducted in the state language.
-An individual not having a command of the state language shall be provided with an interpreter.
+9 Georgian Constitution Article 85.2: "Legal proceedings shall be conducted in the state language.
+An individual not having a command of the state language shall be provided with an interpreter":

-9 CPC Article 38.8: A defendant shall have the right to the services of the translator/ interpreter on the expense of the State during questioning and other investigative actions, if he/she has no knowledge or has no sufficient knowledge of the language of the criminal procedure or if he/she has a physical disability that rules out any communication with him/ her without an interpreter.
+10 CPC Article 38.8: "A defendant shall have the right to the services of the translator/interpreter on the expense of the State during questioning and other investigative actions, if he/she has no knowledge or has no sufficient knowledge of the language of the criminal procedure [...]";

-10 European Convention on Human Rights Article 6.3: Everyone charged with a criminal offence has the following minimum rights: ...(e) to have the free assistance of an interpreter if he cannot understand or speak the language used in court.
+11 European Convention on Human Rights Article 6.3: "Everyone charged with a criminal offence has the following minimum rights: [...] (e) to have the free assistance of an interpreter if he cannot understand or speak the language used in court".